Student Awards and Recognition

 Isaac Elysee, MS, LCGC, with his Excellence in Counseling Award.

-The Excellence in Counseling Award
+Excellence in Counseling Award

-The excellence in counseling award is presented at graduation to the student who exemplifies the best counseling skills in his/her clinical placements and has strong academic credentials.
+The Excellence in Counseling award is presented at graduation to the student who exemplifies the best counseling skills in his/her clinical placements and has strong academic credentials.
 The Excellence in Counseling Award committee, composed of clinical supervisors and previous award recipients, reviews the students nominated for the award.

 Class of 2021